meggrooms/UFOs/README.md

 # UFO Sightings in January 1-13, 2010

-There is a title, and there are multiple paragraphs.
-(2 pt)

-Each paragraph has a heading.
-(2 pt)

-There are subheadings to break up text.
-(2 pt)

-Images are formatted and displayed where appropriate.
-(2 pt)

 ## Overview of the analysis:

 The purpose of the UFOs project is to create a dynamic webpage using user inputs to filter through UFO sighting data.
 Users are able to filter results by date, city, state, country, and shape.

+The purpse of this project was to:<BR>
+• Build and deploy JavaScript functions, including built-in functions.<br>
+• Convert JavaScript functions to arrow functions.<BR>
+• Build and deploy forEach (JavaScript for loop).<BR>
+• Create, populate, and dynamically filter a table using JavaScript and HTML

 ## Results: